jmigual/satisfactory-server-with-map/README.md

 The save `latest.sav` is a symlink created by the `satisfactory-latest` docker image which runs a cronjob on the saves folder and updates the the symlink to point to the last modified save.
 See `build-scripts/satisfactory-latest` for the details of how the symlink is created.

+The caveat is that this relies on your server saving the game so, with the default autosave time, this can be up to 5 minutes late.